Fishing in Maryland

 Helpful Tips for Fishing in Maryland

 To fish where you don’t need a fishing license, you can visit one of Maryland’s license-free fishing areas, or fish on one of the state’s free fishing days.
 For information on these areas and more, visit the Maryland Department of Natural Resources website.
-There you can view the latest Fishing Report, peruse or add to the Angler’s Log, sign up for daily stocking location emails and view an interactive map of hot spots.
+There you can get information on free fishing, peruse or add to the Angler’s Log, sign up for daily stocking location emails and view an interactive map of hot spots.
 The website also features information on other programs including tournaments and a youth fishing club.